About Engineering Science:

-More information on the Engineering Science program can be found in the Engineering Science pitt catalog page.
+More information on the Engineering Science program can be found in the Engineering Science page in the Pitt Catalog.

 Alumni perspectives on highlights of the Engineering Science program:

-- Analytic science components in the program prepare students exceptionally for the graduate school and industry.
+2. Analytic science components in the program prepare students exceptionally for graduate school and industry.

-- Students will have a much broader view on natural sciences and build up a more intact structure of the theories and equations due to the interdisciplinary nature of the program.
+3. Students develop a much broader view on natural sciences and build up a more intact structure of the theories and equations due to the interdisciplinary nature of the program.

 Mission and Program Objectives: